Go back to Insights >

 Quantum-Secure Solutions for Cryptographic algorithms

-In addition to classical cryptographic algorithms, Kudelski IoT's Secure IP optionally embeds several quantum resistant algorithms.
+Indeed, in addition to classical cryptographic algorithms, Kudelski IoT's Secure IP optionally embeds several quantum resistant algorithms.
 Based on the first standard recommendation NIST-SP800-208, the stateful hash-based signatures, LMS, XMSS and their extension could be available.
-Indeed, IoT devices will remain in the fields several years: depending on their purpose, they should be designed with quantum computing threat in mind.
-Stateful hash-based signatures offer solutions to secure IoT device initialization and over-the-air updates.
 Although the standards are not yet available, CRYSTALS (Cryptographic Suite for Algebraic Lattices) based -Kyber and Dilithium could also be embedded in Kudelski’s Secure IP.
 Development and integration of other lattices-based schemes - Frodo-KEM and Falcon- and stateless hash-based signature Sphincs+ are also planned in its roadmap.

 Moreover, Secure IP features and interfaces enable hybrid asymmetric cryptography which relies on well-known and evaluated asymmetric algorithms (RSA and ECC based) in combination with quantum resistant algorithms.